The Table Preferences is where you set up how the table will appear including the fields that will be available in the grid and details pane.

 The Row Security tab is used to manage user access to the individual table rows.
 For more details see Row Security.

-dbFront support the ability to setup Table level help.
-In the future we will also be adding the ability to add field level help.
-The help appears when the Sidebar Help is visible.
+dbFront supports the ability to set up Table, Field, Button, and even Record level help.
+The Table help appears when the Sidebar Help is visible.

 The next step is to: